area9innovation/flow9/tools/flowc/backends/wasm/readme.md

 Wasm backend
 ------------

 This is an experimental backend for WASM.
+It is beta quality - works on most examples, does not leak memory, but is 5-10x slower than native JS as of spring 2019.

 The idea is to compile flow to WASM.